We are always looking to add to the Songbirds Flock!

 After that we spend some time learning notes for a new piece, or practicing something we already know.

 After an hour or so we have a short break for chatter and refuelling.
-The Committee usually provide some snacks and this is a great opportunity to get to know your fellow choir members.
-If you struggle with talking to new people, find one of the Committee and we will help you settle in.
+We take turns providing snacks and this is a great opportunity to get to know each other.
+If you struggle with talking to new people, contact us in advance or find one of the Committee and we will help you settle in, meet you outside for your first visit or accommodate you however we can.

-We will then continue with our practice until around 9.15pm, when the majority of us dive next door to the pub.
-We ‘Birds are an exceedingly social bunch!
+At 9:30pm, we occasionally dive next door to the pub.
+We are an exceedingly social bunch!

 Do I need to bring anything?

 For your first rehearsal, you don’t need to bring much.
 We’d recommend a pen for making notes on your lyric sheets, and a bottle of water.
-You might find it helpful to have a folder to keep your lyric sheets and other paperwork in, which you should then bring to each rehearsal.
+You might find it helpful to have a folder to organise your lyric sheets, which you should then bring to each rehearsal.

 How much does it cost to be a member?
 What am I paying for?